Tips for Successful Canning and Freezing

 Seasonal foods grown locally are also less likely to be sprayed with preservatives and other chemicals to protect them during long shipments.

-If you are freezing fresh food, blanching the food before freezing it can up your success rates considerably.
+If you are freezing fresh food, blanching it before freezing it can considerably increase your success rates.

 To blanch foods, dip them in boiling water for a few minutes, then remove them quickly and plunge them into ice water to stop the cooking process.